mbhaskar98/Whiteboard-to-Infra/README.md

 Deterministic Output: The temperature is set to 0 and topK to 1 to ensure the model is as factual and non-creative as possible, sticking to the facts in the diagram.

 Resilient Client-Side Parsing: We discovered the on-device model can still make formatting mistakes (like adding spaces).
-Our React app includes a robust parseConnectionsToMermaid function that cleans the AI's output before it's rendered, ensuring a valid diagram every time.
+The React app includes a robust parseConnectionsToMermaid function that cleans the AI's output before it's rendered, ensuring a valid diagram every time.

-🧠 Our Hybrid AI Strategy
+### 🧠 The Hybrid AI Strategy

 This project perfectly demonstrates the "offline-first for generation, hybrid for analysis" model.